Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 Functions and use cases can be tested and verified by running the actual software and simulations.
 By the end of Trimester 1 (first half of the project), we should have a functional software prototype with all (if not most) of the use cases implemented and would be able to test them all.

 ### Usability Requirements (Section 3.3)
-Overall verification for the usability requirements can be achieved through weekly team meetings, reviews and unit testings.
+Overall verification for the usability requirements can be achieved through weekly team meetings, reviews and unit testing.
 Meetings with the client will also be organized accordingly to ensure that the software development is heading towards the right direction.

 ### Performance Requirements (Section 3.4)
-Most of these requirements laid out in Section 3.4 can be verified through manual and automated testings.
+Most of these requirements laid out in Section 3.4 can be verified through manual and automated testing.
 All of these should be tested by the end of Trimester 1 with the demo prototype.
 Data transfer from LoRa WAN will be tested accordingly when Avionics teams are ready with their prototype.

 ### Logical database requirements (Section 3.5)
 This requirement will be verified through source code analysis to build a code structure and associations between classes.
 The UML diagram illustrated in section 3.5 should resemble this structure and classes associations.